Without intervals we wouldn’t have melody chords, or scales. They really are one of the foundations of music.

 We can also have intervals that are the same note.
 For example, two different instruments might play exactly the same note in a piece of music.

-I’ll explain this in the chapter on harmonic and melodic intervals though.
+I’ll explain this in the section on harmonic and melodic intervals though.

 Now we’re going to cover the interval quality.
 As we don’t just refer to intervals with the number, we also refer to the type of interval.

 I’ll explain why we need to distinguish the interval quality with the example below.
 Both of these intervals are a third:

 In the first example, C to Eb is three letter notes: C – D – Eb and so is a 3rd.
 And in the second example, C to E natural is also three letter notes: C – D – E and so is a third.